CU Medical Systems iPAD NF1200 Trainer Unit

 - Carry Case

-We have the cheapest prices online for all things defibrillator accessories; The iPAD NF1200 Trainer Unit has all the features of the i-PAD clinical unit; meaning you get the most realistic training possible!
+The iPAD NF1200 Trainer Unit has all the features of the i-PAD clinical unit; meaning you get the most realistic training possible!

 The i-PAD NF1200 Trainer AED has all the features of the i-PAD clinical unit, giving you the most realistic training possible.
 This impressive kit simulates how the defibrillator would operate during real-life cardiac emergencies, and has a range of pre-set rescue scenarios to prepare you for almost anything.
 It comes complete with a handy remote control to advance or pause any stage of the rescue process, and a carry case to store everything in.